Madivoli/Customer-Risk-Intelligence-and-Proactive-Retention-Framework/README.md

 o **18-25:** 26

-- Top chuner by gender
+- Top chuner by gender:
         SELECT
 	        Gender,
             COUNT(Customer_Churn) AS churn_by_gender